 We would love to tell you more about our career and development opportunities – come and meet our team on stand 22.

 “The people that work for West Sussex are what keep me here,” says Mark, one of our social workers https://bit.ly/2xzLTvB

 We aspire to be inspirational, to be proud of our work and to create a brighter future for people.

 Our director believes great things can be achieved if we develop a working climate where we form a 'human chain' and we are looking for experienced social workers and managers who are proud of what they do to join us to build a stable workforce.

-The Ministry of Defence has a number of exciting, specialist and unique opportunities for experienced senior mental health social workers.
+The Ministry of Defence have a number of exciting, specialist and unique opportunities for experienced Senior Mental Health Social Workers and Managers.
 You will play an important role in the recovery of military personnel in order for them to return to full operational fitness or to transition to civilian life.

 Hertfordshire County Council pride ourselves on our innovative approach to effective service delivery.
 Employing 8,500 centrally and 23,500 in schools we are an exciting place to work.
 If you are looking for a new career challenge, we have a variety of opportunities to inspire you.
 We nurture talent, reward success and value individuals.

 Jessica Kingsley Publishers is committed to publishing books that make a difference.
 We publish books for professionals and general readers in a range of subjects.
 We are well known for our social work books, and recently we have published extensively in the fields of mental health, counselling, and gender diversity.